 A failed product design is a design that shows anything less than 100% success rate within the Product Development Results Report.
 Unfortunately this means you will need to design the design again.
 However!
 The failed design is likely to be a lot closer to your desired specifications than the previous closest design, thus it means it is likely to be cheaper to invest in.
 Simply follow the process above again working off the new closest existing design (even if the closest existing design is a failure).

-The purpose of a Customer Relationship Management strategy in AdSim is to decide which policies you will implement to try and keep Existing Customers loyal to your Digital Camera brand.
+The purpose of a Customer Relationship Management strategy in the AdSim Advertising Simulation is to decide which policies you will implement to try and keep Existing Customers loyal to your brand.

 In AdSim you are required to make decisions about four elements of your Customer Relationship Management strategy:

 What level of a customer service do you want to provide?
-E.g. A manual, a website too, an e-mail helpdesk, or a telephone helpdesk too.
+A manual, a knowledge base, Support Center, SmartCare.

 What type of customer loyalty program do you want to administer?
-E.g. nothing at all, a regular newsletter, a regular photo contest or even a photo school.
+A regular newsletter, a photo contest, video contest.

 Your objective is to create wealth for shareholders and so you will be evaluated on the cumulative change in Shareholder Value that your firm generates.